crispinprojects/talkcalendar/README.md

 * Press the *t key* to readout the current time (talking clock).

 * Click calendar day to readout event details

+* spacebar can also be used to read out events on a selected day

 ### Building on Ubuntu 24.04 x86 Hardware